 Providing adequate amounts of copper and zinc may not be possible when feeding forage alone, and so feeding a well-fortified vitamin and mineral supplement is necessary.

-The recommended requirements for a 500 kg, mature horse at maintenance consuming 2% of their body weight in dry matter is 100-120 mg of copper per day, and 400-500 mg of zinc per day.
+The recommended requirements for a 500 kg (1100 lb), mature horse at maintenance consuming 2% of their body weight in dry matter is 100-120 mg of copper per day, and 400-500 mg of zinc per day.

 Since excess iron is a much more common problem in horses, antagonistic relationships with other minerals like copper, zinc and manganese are of higher importance.
-For example, high iron intake is known to negatively impact zinc and copper levels.
+For example, high iron intake is known to negatively impact the absorption of dietary zinc and copper.

 In addition, free, ionized iron acts as an oxidant, which increases oxidative stress and inflammation.
-The chronic inflammation caused by these excess free radicals in the body are thought to be implicated in the development of insulin resistance in mammals (2).
+The chronic inflammation caused by these excess free radicals in the body are thought to be implicated in the development of insulin resistance in mammals.

 Generally, only horses that experience severe blood loss, perhaps through a bleeding ulcer, chronic inflammation or heavy worm load, would be ones to watch out for and perhaps need additional iron in their diet.